psholtz/MIT-SICP/README.md

 * [The SICP Web Site (includes full text)](http://mitpress.mit.edu/sicp/)

 * [The "Don't Panic" Guide to 6.001 Scheme](http://sicp.ai.mit.edu/Spring-2005/manuals/dontpanicnew.html)

+Don't forget to check out the Wiki for answers to some of the more mathematically oriented question.

 Finally, A Word From Our Sponsor...
 -----------------------------------